ikvk/imap_tools/README.rst

 * For string search keys a message matches if the string is a substring of the field.
 The matching is case-insensitive.
 * When searching by dates - email's time and timezone are disregarding.

+Search key table below.

-Search key table.
-Key types marked with `*` can accepts a sequence of values like list, tuple, set or generator.
+Key types marked with `*` can accepts a sequence of values like list, tuple, set or generator - for join by OR.

 =============  ===============  ======================  ================================================================
 Key            Types            Results                 Description